cadegenn/bash_fw/README.md

 var1=
 ```

 TODO: write a `isBool()` function to abstract this.
-This way we could handle that `var1="false"` is really process as `false`.
+This way we could handle that `var1="false"` is really processed as `false`.
 We could also negate special words like "no", "disabled", or even 0.

 ## Get the complete documentation